CSCfi/gpg-key-ring-refresher/README.md

 servers.
 Alternatively, ask the owners of those keys to upload them to well-known servers.

-By default, the script waits between key refresh connections in order to tread lightly with the key servers.
+By default, gpg-key-ring-refresher waits between key refresh connections in order to tread lightly with the key servers.
 These defaults can be adjusted in the configuration file or by using command line options if it seems key servers stop providing key info due to too frequent refresh